AideenM12/Childs-Play-English-MS2/TESTING.md

 <img src="documentation/doc-images/user2.jpg" width="150" height="350">

    - The SweetAlert pop ups are designed to ensure that even users with a virtually non-existant level of English can be sure that they have selected the correct answer.
 The green color and the affirmative 'Yes' presented in the image provide two indications and green is often used as an affirmative color globally.
+Testing was done to ensure that the pop-ups appear as expected when the user interacts with the solutions buttons.